-As Mariupol faces Russian onslaught, hope for negotiations murky
+As Mariupol faces a Russian onslaught, the hope for negotiations becomes murky

 It’s unclear whether or how NATO allies may seek to expand their response to the crisis.
 Leaders, including Biden, have so far kept their militaries out of Ukraine while looking to demonstrate resolve.
 Several have repeatedly warned that if Putin expands the conflict into a NATO country, it will require a military response.

 Among the countries that are the most concerned about Russia’s long-term plans are the Baltic states of Estonia, Latvia and Lithuania.
-Like Ukraine, they are former states.
+Like Ukraine, they are former Soviet states.
 But unlike Ukraine, they joined NATO in 2004.
 That gives them the military alliance’s protections, which promises that other member nations will respond if there is an attack on any NATO member.

 NATO Secretary General Jens Stoltenberg said Sunday that “Turkey is doing some real efforts” to facilitate talks between Ukraine and Russia, but that “it’s far too early to say whether these or other talks can lead to any concrete outcome.”